Ithanias/8BitFurry/ReadMe.md

 # Changes:

 ## 0.0.6
+- Finally fixed the crash that would occur if "Pixel Art Smoothing" was disabled!
+  - Some cards do look a bit crusty with this off, but now you have the option!
 - Low tier Jokers changed, some uncommon and rare additions, and Gold Cards changed
 ## 0.0.5a
 - More cards changed